wiredtiger/testy/README.md

 ```

 ### `fab snapshot-delete`
-The `snapshot-delete` function will take a specified snapshot ID or a list of snapshot IDs separated by a comma with no spaces, and delete the corresponding snapshots.
+The `snapshot-delete` function takes a specified snapshot ID or a list of snapshot IDs separated by a comma with no spaces, and delete the corresponding snapshots.
 ```
 fab -H user@host snapshot-delete=<snapshot_id,snapshot_id1>
 ```